-In this regard, the incorporation of the target dictionary prior can, we feel, greatly help in identifying the true targets and separate them from the background.
-From the proposed model, we aim to use the background HSI $\mathbf{L}$ for a more accurate construction of $\mathbf{A}_b$, following which various dictionary-based-methods can be used to carry out a more elaborate binary hypothesis test.
-Via the background HSI $\mathbf{L}$, a locally adaptive $\mathbf{A}_b$ can be constructed without the need of using an IWR, and also avoiding contamination by the target pixels. \\ An alternative strategy would be to directly use the target HSI (the product of $\mathbf{A}_t$ and the sparse activation matrix $\mathbf{C}$) as a detector.
-That is, we detect the non-zero entries of the sparse target image, and targets are deemed to be present at these non-zero support.

 This paper is structured along the following lines.
 First comes an overview of some related works in section \ref{sec:RelatedWorks}.
-In Section \ref{sec:Maincontribution}, the proposed decomposition model as well as the two strategies that realize the target detection are briefly outlined.
+In Section \ref{sec:Maincontribution}, the proposed decomposition model and the two strategies that realize the target detection are briefly outlined.
 Section \ref{sec:experimentss} presents both synthetic and real experiments to gauge the effectiveness of the two outlined strategies.
-The paper ends with a summary of the work and some directions for future works.
+This paper ends with a summary of the work and some directions for future work.